Updated: July 2021 Version #: 003

 Sharing your data

 We’re serious when we say we’re committed to protecting your privacy – we want to earn and maintain your trust, so we do not sell any of your personal data to any third party.
 We will never share your data without your prior permission and consent*.
-We may provide your data to certain companies who play an essential part in enabling us to provide our products and services to you, such as membership platforms, payment providers, IT/system administration providers and others who help us run our business.
-You can rest assured that we maintain all third parties respect the importance of your personal data and to treat it in accordance with the law.
+We may share your data with certain companies who play an essential part in enabling us to provide our products and services to you, such as membership platforms, payment providers, IT/system administration providers and others who help us run our business.
+You can rest assured that we insist all third parties respect the importance of your personal data and treat it in accordance with the law.
 We do not allow our third party service providers to use your personal data for their own purposes.

 We will contact you should we ever believe that there has been a breach of your personal data.